hwbehrens/DStarLite/README.md

 # DStarLite
-An experimental Python implementation of the D* Lite algorithm
+An experimental Python implementation based on the D* Lite Paper